pixelnest/pixelnest.github.io/tutorials/2d-game-unity/shooting-2/index.md

 [![Enemy with a new object][enemy_full_config]][enemy_full_config]

-Now we modify the script, otherwise it will not work: in _EnemyScript_ , _GetComponent_ will return null as the _WeaponScript_ is not attached to the same game object
+Now we modify the script, otherwise it will not work: in _EnemyScript_ , ``GetComponent`` will return null as the _WeaponScript_ is not attached to the same game object
 .
-Fortunately, we can look in the hierarchy of the current game object using the _...InChildren_ methods.
+Fortunately, we can look in the hierarchy of the current game object using the ``GetComponentInChildren`` or ``GetComponentsInChildren`` methods.

 I also added a way to manage multiple weapons, for fun, it's just that we look for a list instead of just one instance.